Krishanu230/Flipbook-Language/README.md

 [![Final output]](https://www.youtube.com/watch?v=ulpEuGnCMP8)
 [![Walkthrough Demo]](https://www.youtube.com/watch?v=U1MMO5FGT9Q)

+KeyWords= {	new, at, to, set, image, book, scale, insert, from, page, keyframe,, save, positionX, positionY}

+##Points to note
+1. Objective of the language: The language should be english like and intutive, animation properties should be flexible.
+Should easily be extensible.
+2. Why not a parser and lexer generator?: I assumed that the point of this excercise is to see us code a framework.
+Parsing and lexical analysis are the most intresting part and using a generator would I think defeat the purpose of the excercise.
+Furthermore, I need to learn a different schema to write my specification if I want to use a generator.
+I'd first try to get my hands dirty with making parsers and lexical analiser by myself.

+##Extending the language:
+1. Adding more lexical rules like allowing characters etc: First register the toke in token.go and add the rules in lexer.go
+2. Adding More Statements: First define the ast node for your new statement in ast.go, then add the parsing rules in parser.go and finally add the evaluation logic in evaluator.go.
+If required you can also create new object types in object.go

 ##ToDo:
 1. Compelete the document: Due to the limitation of time, The documentation is not very resourceful.